Henry Kissinger Biography

 Under his guidance, US government also supported the Bangladesh Liberation War in 1971.
 It was mainly because of his concern about the increasing influence of the Soviet Union in South Asia.

-Though Kissinger is known for improving American relations with its two primary Cold War enemies, China and the Soviet Union, he is criticized for many flaws as well, like for delaying telling President Nixon about the start of the Yom Kippur War in 1973 in order to keep him from interfering.
+Though Kissinger was known for improving American relations with its two primary Cold War enemies, China and the Soviet Union, he was also criticized for many flaws as well, like for delaying telling President Nixon about the start of the Yom Kippur War in 1973 in order to keep him from interfering.

-A few other things he is criticized vehemently for are the bombing of Cambodia, endorsing the Indonesian occupation of East Timor and orchestrating the overthrow of Chilean President Salvador Allende.
-However, his haters and admirers both agree on one thing, and that is, the current order of the world is mostly a product of Kissinger’s policies.
+A few other things he was criticized vehemently for were the bombing of Cambodia, endorsing the Indonesian occupation of East Timor and orchestrating the overthrow of Chilean President Salvador Allende.
+However, his haters and admirers both agree on one thing, and that is, the current world order was mostly a product of Kissinger’s policies.

 Continue Reading Below